 1978 - Returns to Miami and to WIOD radio.
 King joins the Miami News as a columnist and returns to TV as an interviewer.

-1982 - First column appears in USA Today.
-And "The Larry King Show" wins a Peabody Award.
+1982 - King's first column appears in USA Today and "The Larry King Show" wins a Peabody Award.

 June 3, 1985 - Larry King Live premieres on CNN.

 1988 - Establishes the Larry King Cardiac Foundation to help those in need afford treatment.